-There were 14 categories in 1983, a stark contrast to the 26 product categories featured this year - a sign of the broader range of products we now review, and a response to the changing way we consume music and movies (though we were strictly a hi-fi magazine back then).
+There were 14 categories in 1983, a stark contrast to the 29 product categories we're covering this year - a sign of the broader range of products we now review, and a response to the changing way we consume music and movies (though we were strictly a hi-fi magazine back then).

 You like colours?
 We've got colours.
 A whopping price increase to 95p in 1984 but you did at least get this glorious technicolour sneak peek at the brands that may or may not feature inside.